chengfangang/SealPeatio/README.md

 ## Instructions to run the code

-Although peatio and geth is modified, the using methods of them is not changed.
-README.md file in the repository on GitHub of these two project shows how to run the whole process.
+Although peatio is modified, the using method is not changed.
+[README.md](https://github.com/InfraexDev/peatio/blob/stable/README.md "README.md") file in the project's repository on GitHub helps to understand how to run the whole process.